This Policy sets out:

 If you are attending one of these events, you will be asked if you would like to be a part of the promotion.
 You can choose not to take part.
 If you do take part you will need to fill out a ‘Talent Release Form’.
 This is especially important for parents or guardians of children under the age of 18.

-The Authority will only share your personal information with third parties in line with the Public Sector (Data Sharing) Act 2016, Information Privacy Principles (IPPS) Instruction, or the Information sharing guidelines for promoting safety and wellbeing.
-Third parties, for example, Homelessness Alliance partners, multi-trade contractors and community housing providers, are required to protect and store personal information in line with their contractual obligations with the Authority, and their own privacy policies.
+The Trust will only share your personal information with third parties in line with the Public Sector (Data Sharing) Act 2016, Information Privacy Principles (IPPS) Instruction, or the Information sharing guidelines for promoting safety and wellbeing.
+Third parties, for example, Homelessness Alliance partners, multi-trade contractors and community housing providers, are required to protect and store personal information in line with their contractual obligations with the Trust, and their own privacy policies.